Emma-Kyu/Orca/README.md

 # Orca
-An AI orchestrator, primarily designed for Emma, but can work with other models
+An AI orchestrator, primarily designed for Emma, but can work with other configurations

+# Setup